Sydney Harbour Islands: Which Ones Can You Actually Visit?

 Shark Island / Boowambillee

 Boowambillee (booh-uhm-‘bil-ee) / Shark Island is neither the site of infamous shark attacks nor home to large populations of them but instead was named for its shape.
-Just 1km offshore from Rose Bay the island is the perfect spot to watch the sea planes take off from the terminal at Rose Bay.
+The island sits within the traditional Country of the Gadigal clan, who used it as a fishing ground.

 The island was the site of several shipwrecks before a warning light was finally installed in 1890.